THF-evaluative-analytics/NHSR-introduction-to-data-wrangling/README.md

-# NHSR cleaning-workshop
+# Intro
-Code and materials for Emma Vestesson's NHS R 2019 workshop.
+This repo contains all the materials for Emma Vestesson's NHS R 2019 workshop.

+## License
+This project is licensed under the [MIT License](LICENSE.md).